-- It has a relatively smooth oval-shaped shell, with five to nine holes used to breathe, remove waste, and reproduce
+- It has a relatively smooth oval-shaped shell, with five to nine holes on top side edge, used to breathe, remove waste, and reproduce

 - Relatively small compared with most of the other abalone species

-- The coloration is dark brown, dark green, dark blue or almost black
+- The coloration of the shell is dark green, dark blue, or almost black

 - Black-colored body (foot and tentacles) that can be seen around the edge of the shell

 - Can grow to be up to 8 inches in length, 1.75 pounds in weight

 - From Mendocino County, California to Cabo San Lucas, Baja California, Mexico

 - Live in low intertidal zone, on rocky substrates

 - Typically found wedged into crevices, cracks, and holes during low tide

 - They are broadcast spawners, meaning they release eggs and sperm into the water

 - They can release millions of eggs and sperm when the conditions are right